Epicodus-Curriculum/career-services-full-stack/pt40weeks-career-services-master-schedule.md

 **Week 38: Job Applications 4 and Planning Your Time After Epicodus** You'll apply for 1 new job during class this week and go through job search strategies with your advisor.

-You’ll continue to receive job searching support for up to a year after graduation.
+You'll continue to receive job searching support for up to a year after graduation.
 We look forward to helping your successful entry into the tech industry!